Librarika/manual/docs/barcode-labels.md

     ![Barcode Labels media copy edit form](img/media-copy-edit-form1.png)
     ![Barcode Labels media copy add form](img/media-copy-add-form2.png)

-* Now in the edit copy form replace the Librarika generated accession number with your old barcode number on the Accession No field.
+* Now in the edit copy form replace the Librarika generated accession number with your own barcode number on the Accession No field.

 * Then the old barcode and the new barcode will same.

+**For Bulk Import**:

+You can provide your catalog information along with your own (existing) accession number for barcode (existing) when adding your records using our [Bulk Import](cataloging.md#bulk-import) method.
+You can only use your existing barcode labels if they are numeric digit.